Sign3labs/sdk-integration-guide/README.md

 ## Changelog
 ### 4.0.1
- - Bug fixing for Root detection.
+ - Root detection bug resolved for devices with se-linux flag.
  - Fastened sdk initialization time by 30%.
  - Compatible with Android SDK version greater then 34
 ### 4.0.0